Leaflet: information for the user

 Do not apply more drops until the next dose.

-You can remove an overdose in the eyes by washing your eyes with warm water.
+An overdose in the eyes can be eliminated by washing the eyes with warm water.

-Severe reactions may occur (especially in children), such as symptoms of central nervous system depression and severe reactions affecting the heart and circulation; among other symptoms, low body temperature, slow heart rate, sweating, fainting, high blood pressure followed by low blood pressure.
+Severe reactions such as symptoms of central nervous system depression and severe reactions affecting the heart and circulation may occur (especially in children); among other symptoms, decreased body temperature, slow heart rate, sweating, fainting, and stroke.

-Other symptoms that may appear if the medication is accidentally ingested, especially by children, are: palpitations, irregular heartbeats, headache, dizziness, nausea, vomiting, dilated pupils, difficulty breathing, or others.
+Other symptoms that may appear if the medication is accidentally ingested, especially by children, are: palpitations, irregular heartbeat, headache, dizziness, nausea, vomiting, dilated pupils, difficulty breathing, or others.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center or call the Toxicological Information Service, phone 91 562 04 20 indicating the medication and the amount used.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount used.

-Apply a single dose as soon as you remember, and continue with the next dose scheduled.
-However, if it is almost time for the next dose, do not apply the missed dose and continue with the next dose of your regular regimen.
+Apply a single dose as soon as you remember, and continue with the next scheduled dose.
+However, if it is almost time for the next dose, do not apply the forgotten dose and continue with the next dose of your regular regimen.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.